MDoubleYou/Digital-Marketing/README.md

 In the second part of this campaign, I analyzed and presented campaign metrics against the marketing objective and KPI to assess the effectiveness of my marketing approach.
 # 5. SEO Audit
 This project highlights my experience in planning an SEO audit through identification of target keywords, analysis of site metadata, identication of prospects for backlinks, and site performance testing (mobile and desktop).
+# 6. SEM Google Ads Campaign
+For this effort, I created and analyzed a Google Ads campaign with two ad groups to generate new leads to one of the free computer programming courses offered by Udacity.